 The best way to improve performance is to minimize the time required to run queries against the database.
-This appendix cannot discuss every possible query optimization because queries can be quite complex and can vary tremendously in structure.
-However, you can better determine how to optimize your queries by using Query Plan Viewer.
+This topic cannot discuss every possible query optimization because queries can be quite complex and vary tremendously in structure.

-Query Plan Viewer is a graphical utility with which you can view query plans selected by the database engine.
+You can use Query Plan Viewer to determine how to optimize your queries.
+Query Plan Viewer is a graphical utility for viewing query plans selected by the database engine.
 A query plan can be viewed for a SELECT, INSERT, UPDATE, or DELETE statement.
 Query Plan Viewer is compatible with wide character data.